 All You Need to Know About Machu Picchu Tours

-Ok, so you have probably heard of Machu Picchu, or you have learned about the incredible Inca civilization and The Lost Cities of Gold in school, but did you know that Peru is a country of awe-inspiring nature, scenery, history gastronomy, and culture?
+Ok, so you have probably heard of Machu Picchu!
+Or you have learned about the incredible Inca civilization and The Lost Cities of Gold in school.
+However, did you know that Peru is a country of awe-inspiring nature, scenery, history gastronomy, and culture?
 Much of what makes Peru so special can be explored on a Machu Picchu vacation package.
-On a Machu Picchu tour, you can explore a truly unforgettable destination that is on many travelers' bucket lists.
-This UNESCO World Heritage site offers more than just ancient Inca ruins; it's the gateway to adventure, mystery, and inspiration.
-Read on for All you Need to Know about Machu Picchu Tours!
-We will answer the most frequently asked questions about Machu Picchu Tour packages how to prepare for your Machu Picchu Tours, how to reserve Machu Picchu entrance fees, and in general, what to expect on a Machu Picchu tour to the iconic Inca citadel.
+On a Machu Picchu tour, you can explore a truly unforgettable destination.
+One that appears on many travelers' bucket lists.
+This UNESCO World Heritage site offers more than just ancient Inca ruins.
+It's the gateway to adventure, mystery, and inspiration.
+Read on for All you Need to Know about tours to Machu Picchu!
+We will answer the most frequently asked questions about tour packages to the famous Inca archaeological site.
+How to prepare for your tour and how to reserve the entrance fees to the Inca citadel.
+In general, what to expect on a tour to the iconic Inca city!

 A Complete Guide For Machu Picchu Tour Packages

-Carefully situated within dramatic landscapes, where the Peruvian Andes and the Amazon Basin meet, the Historic Sanctuary of Machu Picchu is one of the greatest architectural, astonishing, and constructive achievements in the world and the most significant legacies of the Inca Civilization in Peru.
+Carefully situated within dramatic landscapes.
+A place where the Peruvian Andes and the Amazon Basin meet.
+The Historic Sanctuary of Machu Picchu is one of the greatest architectural, constructive, and astonishing achievements in the world. and the most significant legacies of the Inca Civilization in Peru.
 Machu Picchu stands 2,430 m (7972 ft.) above sea level, in the middle of a tropical mountain cloud forest, in a mesmerizing setting.
-It was probably the most amazing urban construction during the height of The Inca Empire and its enormous walls, expansive terraces, and steep staircases seem as if they have been cut naturally in the continuous rock faces.
-This natural setting, is on the eastern slopes of the Andes, on the upper Amazon basin with its rich biodiversity of flora and fauna.
-Built in the 15th century, Machu Picchu was abandoned when the Inca Empire was conquered by the Spanish Conquerors in the sixteenth century, although the Spanish never discovered Machu Picchu, due to its incredibly remote location.
-You will see on your Machu Picchu tour that the 200+ structures that form this impressive religious, agricultural, ceremonial, and astronomical center are built into a steep cliff face and traversed by huge stone terraces.
-The Inca Citadel is divided into a lower and upper section, separating the farming from residential areas, with a large plaza between the two.
-Today, many of Machu Picchu’s mysteries perplex historians and archaeologists, including the exact purpose it may have had in the Incas’ understanding of astronomy and the domestication of wild flora.
-Despite its relatively small size, Machu Picchu contributes to conserving a very rich habitat and biodiversity with remarkable endemic flora and fauna.
-Find out more about the Background Information About Machu Picchu tours here.
+It was probably the most amazing urban construction during the height of The Inca Empire.
+Its enormous walls, expansive terraces, and steep staircases seem as if they have been cut naturally in the continuous rock faces.
+This natural setting is on the eastern slopes of the Andes. on the upper Amazon basin with its rich biodiversity of flora and fauna.
+Machu Picchu was abandoned when the Inca Empire was conquered by the Spanish Conquerors, in the 15th century.
+The Spanish never actually discovered the Inca city.
+However, due to its incredibly remote location.
+You will see on your Machu Picchu tour that the 200+ structures are built into a steep cliff face and traversed by huge stone terraces.
+They form impressive religious, agricultural, ceremonial, and astronomical centers.
+The Inca Citadel is divided into a lower and upper section.
+They separate the farming from residential areas, with a large plaza between the two.
+Today, many of the mysteries still perplex historians and archaeologists.
+What was the exact purpose of the site?
+The Incas’ understanding of astronomy and the domestication of wild flora?
+Despite its relatively small size, Machu Picchu is very rich in biodiversity.
+The site is a natural habitat with remarkable endemic flora and fauna.

 Machu Picchu with partial Cloud Cover

-For more specific background details about Machu Picchu tours click on the following links:
+For more specific background details about your tours to Machu Picchu, click on the following links:

 Machu Picchu History and Facts